Hudson Valley Garden Tour

 Hudson Valley Garden Tour Day 2

-At Storm King Art Center, 500 acres of fields and woodlands provide a dramatic setting for over 120 works of contemporary sculpture.
-Visitors are free to roam through this unique, outdoor gallery overflowing with rhododendron, wildflowers and works by artists such as David Smith, Alexander Calder, Mark di Suvero, Alexander Liberman, Alice Aycock, Louise Nevelson, and Henry Moore.
+At Storm King Art Center, 500 acres of rolling fields, woodlands and fields of native grasses and wildflowers provide a dramatic setting for over 120 works of contemporary sculpture.
+Visitors are free to roam through this unique, outdoor gallery displaying works by artists such as David Smith, Alexander Calder, Mark di Suvero, Alexander Liberman, Alice Aycock, Louise Nevelson, and Henry Moore.

 Nearby, the Orange County Arboretum rambles over 35 acres of professionally planned and planted hillsides.
 Indigenous trees, a Shakespeare Garden, water garden, raised gardens and meandering groomed paths are a feast for the eyes.

 Gardening has been a cornerstone at Mohonk Mountain House since the land was purchased in 1869.
 Since then, Mohonk has expanded its award-winning gardens, which reflect French and Italian influences, but focus mainly on mid-19th century English landscaping.
 Founder Albert K. Smiley's original designs have been maintained as the gardens have matured and evolved.
 They offer glimpses of the past, allowing guests to enjoy large masses of flowering summer annuals and magnificent vistas and views.

 Across the river, one of the Hudson Valley’s great estates is the Vanderbilt Mansion.
 Terraced gardens cover 3 acres with trellises, pools, a loggia, and brick walls.
 Maintained in its original design, the grounds boast rare species as well as perennial favorites in abundance.
 The rose garden has over 1,200 plants.